bulfan/AppliedML-Tetris/README.md

 We will use the environment from this git: https://github.com/LoveDaisy/tetris_game

+FILES:
+1. `game_data.py` the data used by the game and game UI
+2. `game_UI.py` the game UI.
+Bassically everything you see or interact with in the game
+3. `model.py` Where we will build the AI model that plays the game
+4. `run.py` ties everything together.
+This is where you run the program from

 HOW TO RUN:
 1. Create a venv and install requirements
 2. Run run.py
 3. Play!

 HOW TO PLAY:
 left right arrow keys to move the tetromino up arrow key to rotate space to slam it down p to pause game

 TO DO:
 1. Create model